IBMDeveloperUK/Golang-Web-Scraping/Labs/lab-3.md

 ## Step 2

 Now you need to prepare your application for Cloud Foundry.
 To do this, in the root directory of your project you will find a file called `manifest.yml`.
 This will be the building blocks for your application when pushing it up to the cloud.
-Inside this file add the following code. **Be sure to change/remove the commented code!**
+Inside this file add the following code. **Be sure to change/remove the commented code! (name & GO_INSTALL_PACKAGE_SPEC)**

 ```yaml
 ---